designedmind/2017/CFP-old.md

 that vantage point with how we believe the world to be, summarise our goals and plans, explain the world around us in terms of possibilities for action, and justify the actions we take in terms of consciously held beliefs, desires and feelings.
-While we intuit strongly that these behaviours &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if our &ldquo;consciousness talk&rdquo;
+While we intuit strongly that such &ldquo;consciousness talk&rdquo; &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; could somehow happen without &ldquo;real&rdquo;
-is ever to be about &ldquo;actual consciousness&rdquo; then it can only be that the latter is a functional mechanism taking place in the physical world.
+consciousness inside, we remain curiously oblivious to the fact that if _our_ consciousness talk is ever to be about _our_ consciousness then it can only be that the latter is a functional mechanism taking place in the physical world.

 It is therefore these behaviours that are the proper target, or explanandum,